 Snowflake Nordic Center: High above Duluth, this privately operated ski center has 15 kilometers of trails, groomed often.
 Classic tracks flank skate lanes, used by the many racers who frequent Snowflake, and classic skiers may feel squeezed at times.

 There's a convivial chalet with snack counter.
-A trail pass is $8, but skiers over 65 (and Olympians) ski free.
+A trail pass is $8.

 To reach it, take U.S. 53 past Enger Park to Arlington Avenue, which turns into Rice Lake Road past West Arrowhead Road.